RamaLingeswaraRao950/SlitherNova/README.md

 - Check out the game live here : **[SlitherNova](https://slither-nova.vercel.app/)**

-✨*A sneak peek of SlitherNova in action !*
+*✨ A sneak peek of SlitherNova in action !*

-👨‍💻 Coded by : Rama Lingeswara Rao
+*👨‍💻 Coded by : Rama Lingeswara Rao Sivakavi*